aliatarek/Multi-Signal-Viewer/README.md

 # Multi-Channel Signal Viewer

-A multi-channel, multi-port signal viewer that can display and control multiple signals on two seperate graphs.
+A dynamic signal viewer for displaying and maniplating multiple signals at once.

 ## Features